 Nightlife in Israel

 Israelis love to let their hair down and as such bars and nightclubs can be found in most cities.
-Israel's club scene, particularly Tel Aviv and Jerusalem, draws DJs and club fans from the USA and Europe.
-Tel Aviv has a wealth of entertainment and there are rock, jazz, folk and pop music clubs in all the main cities and resorts.
-Israeli folklore and dance shows can be seen everywhere, especially in the kibbutzim.
-Nightlife in Jerusalem is a little more muted but there are a few good clubs, including the legendary Haoman 17.
+Tel Aviv's club scene draws many DJs from the USA and Europe, though you'll find rock, jazz, folk, and pop music clubs in all the main cities and resorts.
+Israeli folklore and dance shows can also be seen in big cities.
+Nightlife in Jerusalem is a little more muted but there are still good clubs, including the legendary Haoman 17 (www.haoman17tlv.co.il).

-Particularly prominent in Israeli life are classical music, ballet, opera and theatre, which are mainly based in Tel Aviv.
-The city is home to 18 of Israel's 35 performing arts centres, including the mainstream Habima Theatre (www.habima.co.il) and the contemporary Suzanne Dellal Centre (www.suzannedellal.org.il).
-The New Israel Opera (www.israel-opera.co.il) performs at the Tel Aviv Performing Arts centre.
-The Israeli Philharmonic Orchestra (www.ipo.co.il) can be heard at the Mann Auditorium in Tel Aviv, the Haifa Auditorium, and the ICC Center in Jerusalem.
+Classical music, ballet, operate and theatre are also prominent and mainly based in Tel Aviv.
+The city is home to nearly half of Israel's performing arts centres, including the mainstream Habima Theatre (www.habima.co.il) and the contemporary Suzanne Dellal Centre (www.suzannedellal.org.il).
+The New Israel Opera (www.israel-opera.co.il) performs at the Tel Aviv Performing Arts Center.
+The Israeli Philharmonic Orchestra (www.ipo.co.il) performs primarily at the Charles R Bronfman Auditorium.

-Cinema is extremely popular in Israel and many cinemas screen three daily shows of international and local films (all Hebrew films are subtitled in English and French).
-Tickets and even the films themselves can be purchased from ticket agencies and sometimes from hotels.
+Cinema is extremely popular in Israel and many cinemas screen three daily shows of international and local films.